• Skip to primary navigation

 Trying something new

-It was late December 2017 when my partner Vicky suggested that we try Veganuary and stick to a vegan diet for a month.
+It was late December 2017 when my partner Vicky suggested that we try Veganuary and stick to a plant-based diet for a month.
 I’d heard about this crazy escapade and had been wanting to become a more environmentally friendly individual, so I agreed to take up the challenge.
 Just for one month.
 Just to see.

 I felt fine committing to this plant-based challenge for 31 days, but I had no intention of carrying on beyond that point.
 Because fish.
 Because steak.
 BECAUSE CHEESE.
-I agreed we should all try to cut down on those things, but eliminating them from my food altogether?
-Madness.

 Initial thoughts

-So off I went, cooking meals without the regular meat/fish/dairy components I had become so used to in life.
+Off I went, cooking meals without the regular meat/fish/dairy components I had become so used to in life.
 One thing I realised is that most of our food already originates from plants (bread, pasta, rice, potatoes, legumes, nuts, seeds, fruit, veg), and that plant-based eating comes down to a bit of creativity and a few simple substitutions.

 I’ll admit that cheese was a worry.
 I famously used to say that if I could choose how to die, it would be through an overload of halloumi.
 So while it took a little bit of restraint (and the odd slip-up), I went ahead and did my best.